Fun Winter Fitness Ideas

-My favorite fun idea for winter fitness is simply hiking in different areas each week with friends and my big furry dog.
-Every weekend one of my friends chooses a local county or state park and we go for a couple hours.
-We’ve hiked in soaking rain, ice storms, negative temps with crazy wind chills and snow storms.
+My favorite fun idea for winter fitness is simply hiking in different areas each week with friends and my big furry dogs.
+Often one of my friends chooses a local county or state park and we go for a couple hours.
+We’ve pole hiked in soaking rain, ice storms, negative temps with crazy wind chills and snow storms.
 It is that brief bit of exercise, outdoors, nature and sanity that I need to get me through the week.
-Not only do I get nature time, I get to catch up with my friends, burn a bunch of calories and the dog gets some exercise.
+Not only do I get fresh air and nature time, I get to catch up with my friends, burn a bunch of calories and the dogs gets some exercise.
 Win, Win Win!

-Secondly, speaking of fun ideas for winter fitness, this one is the bomb.
-Fat biking is sweeping the nation.
-While I wouldn’t take my fat tire bike out today when it is 10 degrees with 20 mph winds.
-On a nice 20 degree day when I am feeling cooped up, I head out to the trail near my house and put in five miles.
-Five miles seems like a pretty wimpy ride until you do it on snow and ice and cold.
+Secondly, speaking of fun ideas for winter fitness, this one is the great.
+Fat bikes are all over the place and are pretty fun, especially on single track.
+While you won't find me out when it is 10 degrees with 20 mph winds.
+On a nice 20 degree day when I am feeling cooped up, I head out to Lake Rebecca and put my 9.5 miles in.
+Sounds like a pretty wimpy ride until you do it on snow and ice and cold.
 For me, it’s perfect.
-While fat bikes are definitely an investment, I bought a Minnesota 2.0 for half the cost of a Surly.
-If you aren’t ready to make the leap, purchase a set of studded tires for your mountain bike and see if winter riding is for you.
+While fat bikes are definitely an investment, I bought a Minnesota 2.0 for half the cost of a Surly as my first bike.
+I rode the hell out of it until it broke and then bought a really nice Borealis.
+If you aren’t ready to make the leap, purchase a set of studded tires off of facebook marketplace for your mountain bike and see if winter riding is for you.

 Third, snowshoeing has got to be my favorite activity for winter fitness.
-You burn a tremendous amount of calories and there is nothing more beautiful than a big snow.
-(If you aren’t driving) It’s a great way to get out an explore a marshy or wooded area and since you go slow, you see everything.
+You burn a tremendous amount of calories and there is nothing more beautiful after a big snow.
+It’s a great way to get out an explore a marshy or wooded area and since you go slow, you see everything.

-Cross country skiing, my nemesis.
-Cross country skiing and I have a love/hate relationship.
-I have taken a beginner skate skiing class from Gear West for the last five years.
-It took four years for me to graduate from the beginner class.
+Lastly, I have grown to love cross country skiing.
+For many years, cross country skiing and I have a love/hate relationship.
+I failed beginner skate skiing class from Gear West for five years.
+After finally realizing that I could get an extra month out of my Three Rivers Park ski pass by learning to skate ski, I finally just went out by myself once the classic trails closed.
+I was very very slow but I figured it out.
 While some people are naturals with the form, I am not.
 The good news is that when I get frustrated with my cross country skis, I can switch to my classic skis and just walk/glide.
-While I might not have the form for racing, again, it is beautiful and a great workout.
+While I might not have the form for racing, it is beautiful and a great workout.
 (Especially with as hard as I struggle at it!)